-The 3S-PC1000 is a controller/transmitter for 3S Analyzers online sensors.
-The controller is capable of managing up to two different sensors at a time.
-Each sensor has a dedicated analog output (4 - 20 mA) and two dedicated relays for fault conditions and high value alarm.
+The 3S-PC2000 is a controller/transmitter for 3S Analyzers online sensors.
+The controller is capable of managing up to four different sensors at a time.
+Each sensor has a dedicated analog output (4 - 20 mA).
 Many different sensors are available, hydrocarbons/oil-in-water, BTEX, PAH/PAC, CODeq, TOCeq, BODeq, turbidity.
 The wide color touchscreen shows the measured values clearly.
 The design is compact and robust, the stainless steel case offer great protection against harsh industrial conditions.
 The features are completed by the elegant look, that makes the instrument a valuable laboratory accessory as well.